We may earn commission from affiliate links →

 Gradska Kavana (Old Town)

 If you’re looking to drink coffee with an epic view of the Old Town, Gradska Kavana is the place to be.
 It is one of the most popular spots in town for locals and tourists alike.
-The prices are a bit expensive, but for the upscale and environment and view, it is worth the price.
+The prices are a bit expensive, but it is worth the price for the upscale and environment and view.
 They also serve food and cocktails in the evening.